Rocaloid/Rocaloid-Doc/CodeStandard/README.md

 * Tabs should be replaced by space.
 Tab size should be 4 characters.
 * Maximum length for a line is 80 characters.
+* When the length of a line exceeds 80 characters, the line should be separated and continued in the next line, with an indent of 4 more characters.

 ###2.2.1 Newline and brackets